Taipei Open 2023: Its Prize Money, Schedule, Top Players And More

 Where is it being hosted?

-The Taipei Open 2023 will be hosted in Tian-mu Arena, University of Taipei in Taipei, Taiwan.
+The Taipei Open 2023 will be hosted in Tian-mu Arena, University of Taipei in Taiwan.

 Taipei Open 2023: A look at the star players participating this year

-There are several players participating in the tournament from various southeast countries.
+There are several players participating in the tournament from various Southeast Asian countries.
 As part of the male player lineup, we have:

 - Kodai Naraoka